invaded East Prussia - The Russian offensive

 to obey the Czar's order of dissolution on the 11th,

-House of Romanov ended with the arrest
+days later, the House of Romanov ended with the arrest

-of the Czar and
+of the Czar and his family.

-family.
 The revolution then became a

 the next few months, Alexander Kerensky emerged as the

 leader of a moderate socialist and provisional

 government until its downfall eight months later in

 - After years in exile, Lenin, the future ruler

 of Soviet Russia was allowed by the Germans to return

-home from Switzerland, travelling through Germany in a sealed
+home from Switzerland, travelling through Germany in a

-continue the Russian Revolution.
+Bolsheviks prepared to continue the Russian Revolution.

 - While the Bolshevik 'Soviets' pressed for peace with

 Germany and Austria, the provisional Russian government